tsgouros/cs4middleschool/README.md

 in the future, though that is not a necessary part of this curriculum.

-This curriculum was developed at the Learning Community, a public charter school in Central Falls, Rhode Island during the 2014--2015 academic year.
+Funded by NASA Space Grant, this curriculum was developed at the Learning Community, a public charter school in Central Falls, Rhode Island during the 2014--2015 academic year.
 It was meant to be the first of three successive years of lessons, with the second and third years looping through similar material, adding more advanced concepts with each pass.

+The curriculum itself is just the document cs-curriculum.pdf.
+The latex source for the document is included in src/, as are all the images used in it, for those who want to use this to base further work on.
+There's also a PPT presentation made to the NASA Space Grant Rhode Island chapter that funded this work that you might find interesting.